jojasadventure/dipole-classifiers/docs/experimental-results.md

-### Experimental Classifiers (Tiered by Synthetic Accuracy)
+# Experimental Classifiers (Tiered by Synthetic Accuracy)

 This tiered view shows which concepts were clearly defined by the LLMs and which were more ambiguous or difficult to represent as a simple vector.
+The experiment reflects both the bias of the generating LLM as well as that of the embedding model.

+A vector's strength appears to be determined by:

+- Primal Nature: Is it core to physical, biological, or social experience?
+- Symmetry & Extremity: Are the poles equal, opposite, and far apart?
+- Absoluteness: Does it describe an inherent state, not a relative comparison?
+- Simplicity: Is it a simple core concept, or a high-level abstraction?
+- Purity: Is it unambiguous, or does it suffer from metaphorical/homonymous contamination?
+- Alignment: Does it require an uncensored model to represent fully?
+- Exemplars: If an abstract concept, can it be represented by concrete, token-level examples?

 | Tier | Dimension | Poles (A vs. B) | Synthetic Acc. | # Pairs | LLM Generator | Notes |
 | :--- | :--- | :--- | :---: | :---: | :--- | :--- |